 •• We have seen examples of unborn babies in the Bible demonstrating the uniquely human traits of emotion (John’s joy), spiritual reaction (John), sinfulness (David), and the prophetic call of God (Jeremiah).
 All these things occurred while the babies were still in the womb.

-•• Therefore, the aborting of a baby is more than the "removal of fetal tissue."
+•• Therefore, biblically speaking, the deliberate aborting of a baby is more than the "removal of fetal tissue."
 It is the taking of a human life.

 My comments above don’t attempt to address every issue about the abortion topic, but specifically the biblical proof that God considers unborn babies to be fully human.
 I have written elsewhere — and I invite you now to read — a Scriptural view of the pro-life versus pro-choice debate.